salujajaskeerat/ELP305-TribeD-documentation/index.md

 A charge controller either uses PWM or MPPT to control the battery supply.

 1. PWM based control: Switch between the controller and the battery.
-A PWM-based control is more suitable for smaller systems where the efficiency is not critical.
+A PWM-based control is more suitable for smaller systems where the efficiency is not critical

 2. MPPT based control: Adjusts the load on the supply dynamically with an incentive to maximize the power drawn from the supply.
 A charge controller equipped with MPPT dramatically improves the efficiency at which energy is stored.
-This form of control is more suitable for our use case as the energy stored is vital.
+This form of control is more suitable for our use case as the energy stored is vital

-Remark: The output voltage of the supply needs to be close to the charging voltage of the battery, but using a battery of such a charging voltage was not feasible from a cost perspective.
+Remark: The output voltage of the supply needs to be close to the charging voltage of the battery, but using a battery of such a charging voltage was not feasible from a cost perspective

 1. Solar Charge Controller